shephertz/Tutorials_WP_7_8/README.md

 5. How to play the game.
 a.
-Once one user Join the game by entering his name and clicking on join it will wait till secvond user join
+Once one user Join the game by entering his name and clicking on join button he or she will have to wait till second user join.
 b.
-Once Second user will join first user will get message for his move and second player will have to wait till first player move and game proceed with alternate moves
+Once Second user will join first user will get message to start game by his move and second player will have to wait till first player make a move and game proceed with alternate moves of both players.
 c.
 User clicking on new gtame button before game completion will lose game and new game will be initialized.
 d.
-User clicking on end game button before game completion will lose game and other user will get notification of it
+User clicking on end game button before game completion will lose game and other user will get notification of it.

 6. Blocked Zipped file issue